autphi/autphi.github.io/README.md

 This website is powered by Jekyll and some Bootstrap, Bootwatch.

-Copyright Allan Lab.
+Copyright AutPhi.
 Code released under the MIT License.